Jirinrin/AYA/README.md

   scriptFromHistory(from: number): string;

   // For these fs-like methods, for args with the word 'path' in them you can use relative (to the cwd) or absolute paths
+  // Exept for exists(), all of these have a command version as well for ease of use.
   mkdir: (dirPath: string) => void;
   exists: (path: string) => void;
   move: (filePath: string, moveToDirPath: string) => void;